 - Disclosure of related party transactions

-In the policy, also discuss the types of fraud and the consequences associated with them.
-Require that employees read and sign the corporate fraud policy to ensure they understand how seriously the company takes corporate fraud prevention.
+In the policy, also discuss common types of fraud and the consequences associated with them.
+Require that employees read and sign the corporate fraud policy to ensure they understand your company’s commitment to corporate fraud prevention.

 Employees who are familiar with fraud warning signs can help with corporate fraud prevention.

-Teaching employees to “think before you click” and be cautious and attentive to who they are communicating with will help avoid any inadvertent leaks of private financial information.
+Teach employees to “think before they click” and be cautious and attentive to who they are communicating with.
+This will help you avoid inadvertent leaks of proprietary or financial information.

-On the inside, these trained employees can work in your favor.
+This training can be beneficial for uncovering internal fraud as well.
 Employees in every area of the company should know fraud warning signs and how to report suspicions.
-Because these employees are working more closely with potential fraudsters than a CEO, they are more likely to see fraud firsthand and are your first line of defense.
+Employees more likely than HR or upper management to notice their coworkers’ frauds firsthand and are your first line of defense.

 Hire Experts for Help

 Every once in a while, even if you don’t have suspicions or an incident, it’s good to hire a fraud expert.
-An experienced CFE, CPA or someone with a CFF designation can help establish antifraud policies, conduct an extensive audit or provide general financial guidance.
+An experienced CFE, CPA, or someone with a CFF designation can help you establish anti-fraud policies, conduct an extensive audit, or just provide general financial guidance.

-Despite having strong anti-fraud processes, corporations continue to experience fraud every day.
+Despite having strong anti-fraud processes, organizations continue to experience fraud every day.
 For this reason, it’s important to develop a thorough fraud response plan before you become a victim.

-But before you accuse an employee of stealing, make sure you have well-documented, indisputable proof.
-Download this cheat sheet to learn the six things you need to do when you have reasonable grounds to suspect employee theft.
+Before you accuse an employee of stealing, make sure you have well-documented, indisputable proof.